Skip to main content

 Evaluator Configuration

-All evaluators use the builder pattern.
+Every evaluator uses the builder pattern.
 Common options:

-// Rule-based — just set threshold
+// Rule-based: just set threshold

 ToolCallValidityEvaluator.builder()